AFLplusplus/LibAFL/fuzzers/binary_only/frida_windows_gdiplus/README.md

 This is a an example how to fuzz binary-only dlls on Windows.
 The example fuzzer will explore [gdiplus](https://learn.microsoft.com/en-us/windows/win32/gdiplus/-gdiplus-gdi-start) on Windows, using the [Frida](https://frida.re/) DBI.

+## Pre-requisites
+This example depends on the msvc linker, ensure that Visual Studio 2017 or later or Build Tools for Visual Studio were installed with the Visual C++ option.

 ## Build

 To build this example, run `cargo build --release` in this folder.